Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 ---

 # Ignite<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Ignite_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you can ignite a target.
-For the next minute they take 2d4 fire damage and gains a stack of grievous wounds wounds at the start of their turns.
+As a *Bonus Action* you can ignite a target within 30 feet of you.
+They gain stacks of *burn* equal to twice your proficiency bonus and gains an equal amount of grievous wounds.

 ---